wblabio/wgact/src/readme.txt

 This plugin <strong>tracks WooCommerce shop visitors and collects valuable data for conversion optimization, dynamic remarketing and reporting</strong>.

 While the setup is as simple as it can get, the pixel engine under the hood is very powerful.
-It tracks all standard events and implements all advanced pixel features like Facebook CAPI (Pro version), Google Enhanced E-Commerce, Google Shopping Cart Item Tracking and much more.
-For advanced users the plugin offers filters which allow to tweak the output very flexibly and fine tune the behaviour to each shop.
+It tracks all e-commerce events and implements all advanced pixel features like Facebook CAPI (Pro version), Google Enhanced E-Commerce, Google Shopping Cart Item Tracking and much more.
+For advanced users the plugin offers filters which allow to tweak the output flexibly and fine tune the behaviour to each shop.

 <strong>What sets us apart from other, similar plugins?</strong>

-Well, out of many things, probably high tracking accuracy is the most important property that sets our plugin apart from others.
-While other plugin developers spend much of their time making the setup pages look fancy, we keep the settings pages as simple as possible, save that time and spend it on making the visitor and conversion tracking as accurate as possible.
+Out of many things, probably high tracking accuracy and a simple user interface are the most important properties that set our plugin apart from others.

-Our plugin is optimized for tracking accuracy for all included pixels.
-We've built many features into the plugin which help measure visitors and conversions as accurate as technically possible.
+Additionally to the standard features offered by the tracking pixels we've developed more functional layers into the plugin which help increase measurement accuracy.
 For instance, if the plugin detects problems in the shop setup that might lower or prevent accurate tracking, it either fixes them seamlessly, or shows warnings with guidance on how to fix the problems.

 Read more about the importance of tracking accuracy over [here](https://docs.woopt.com/wgact/?utm_source=wordpress.org&utm_medium=wooptpm-plugin-page&utm_campaign=woopt-pixel-manager-docs#/faq?id=why-is-tracking-accuracy-so-important).